 Hampton’s Design and Engineering pupils produce exceptional work, and in recent years, several Hamptonians have won highly prestigious Arkwright Scholarships, designed to nuture future leaders in Engineering and Technical Design.

 - To promote the practical, investigative and creative skills required to understand and contribute to our technological world

 - To encourage problem solving, decision making and independence through practical project work and design

 - To prepare pupils for higher education in fields such as Engineering, Architecture and Technical Design

-Taught by five full time teaching staff with the assistance of two technicians, Hampton boasts superb Design and Technology facilities in a suite of purpose built workshops and computer rooms.
+Taught by five full time teaching staff with the assistance of two technicians, Hampton boasts superb Design and Engineering facilities in a suite of purpose built workshops and computer rooms.

 In the First and Second Years, pupils enjoy a highly innovative and varied curriculum, encompassing elements of Computer Aided Design (CAD) and Computer Aided Manufacture (CAM), electronics, programmable hardware, workshop skills, and prototype development.

 The Third Year course focuses on developing the practical and design skills they will need for the GCSE course.
 It introduces an extended range of materials and processes, and delivers taught theory in a range of areas, to increase the knowledge base of pupils considering taking the subject forward.
 It also seeks to build the independence of thought and product development skills needed for success at GCSE and beyond.